vipul2802/o365hq.com/content/blog/Email collaboration in Office 365.md

 +++
-title = "Email Collaboration in Office 365" description = "Office 365 encourages collaboration through Groups in Outlook, distribution lists (also called distribution groups), shared mailboxes, and public folders.
+title = "Email Collaboration in Microsoft 365" description = "Microsoft 365 encourages collaboration through Groups in Outlook, distribution lists (also called distribution groups), shared mailboxes, and public folders.
 Each of these options has a different purpose, user experience, and feature set.
 What to use depends on what the user needs to do and which tools your organization provides." date = 2018-09-27

 [taxonomies]
-tags = ["office 365 tenant"]
+tags = ["office 365 tenant", "microsoft 365"]
 +++

-Office 365 encourages collaboration through Groups in Outlook, distribution lists (also called distribution groups), shared mailboxes, and public folders.
+Microsoft 365 encourages collaboration through Groups in Outlook, distribution lists (also called distribution groups), shared mailboxes, and public folders.
 Each of these options has a different purpose, user experience, and feature set.
 What to use depends on what the user needs